jruby/activerecord-jdbc-adapter/README.txt

   * rename_column
 * HSQLDB - Complete

 Other databases will require testing and likely a custom configuration module.
 Please join the jruby-extras mailing-list[http://rubyforge.org/mail/?group_id=2014] to help us discover support for more databases.

 == Using ActiveRecord JDBC

-=== Standalone, with ActiveRecord

-1. Install the gem with JRuby: jruby --command gem install ActiveRecord-JDBC
-2. Ensure the following code gets executed in your script: require 'rubygems' gem 'ActiveRecord-JDBC' require 'jdbc_adapter' require 'active_record'

-3. After this you can establish a JDBC connection like this:
-    ActiveRecord::Base.establish_connection(
-      :adapter => 'jdbc',
-      :driver => 'org.apache.derby.jdbc.EmbeddedDriver',
-      :url => 'jdbc:derby:test_ar;create=true'
-    )

-Provided you have the derby libraries in your classpath, this is enough to establish an in-memory JDBC connection.
-The required parameters to establish_connection for ActiveRecord JDBC are:

-* adapter
-* driver
-* url

-If provided, password and username will be used.
-After the connection is established Active Record can be used as usual.

 === Inside Rails

 To use ActiveRecord-JDBC with JRuby on Rails:

-1. Install the gem with JRuby: jruby --command gem install ActiveRecord-JDBC
+1. Choose the adapter you wish to gem install.
+The following pre-packaged adapters are available:

+  * base jdbc (<tt>activerecord-jdbc-adapter</tt>).
+Supports all available databases via JDBC, but requires you to download and manually install the database vendor's JDBC driver .jar file.
+  * mysql (<tt>activerecord-jdbcmysql-adapter</tt>)
+  * postgres (<tt>activerecord-jdbcpostgres-adapter</tt>)
+  * derby (<tt>activerecord-jdbcderby-adapter</tt>)
+  * hsqldb (<tt>activerecord-jdbchsqldb-adapter</tt>)

-2. Add one-time setup to your config/environment.rb file in your Rails application.
-Add the following lines just before the <code>Rails::Initializer</code>. require 'rubygems' gem 'ActiveRecord-JDBC' require 'jdbc_adapter'
+2. If you're using Rails 2.0, you may skip to the next step.
+For Rails prior to version 2.0,you'll need to add one-time setup to your config/environment.rb file in your Rails application.
+Add the following lines just before the <code>Rails::Initializer</code>.

+    if RUBY_PLATFORM =~ /java/
+      require 'rubygems'
+      gem 'activerecord-jdbc-adapter'
+      require 'jdbc_adapter'
+    end

 3. Configure your database.yml to use the <code>jdbc</code> adapter.
+For mysql, postgres, derby, oracle, hsqldb and h2 you can simply configure the database in the normal Rails style.

+    development:
+      adapter: mysql
+      username: blog
+      password:
+      hostname: localhost
+      database: weblog_development

-For now, you'll need to know the database driver class and URL.
+For other databases, you'll need to know the database driver class and URL.
 Example:

     development:
       adapter: jdbc
       username: blog